Esplanade Complete Street

 Did the City consider a design where bike lanes for both directions were together (instead of on opposite sides)?
 See Hornby Street in Vancouver as one example.
 Seems to me it's less space and reduced number of potential conflict points.

-SM asked almost 3 years ago
+SM asked over 3 years ago

 Thank you for your suggestion.
 Bi-direction lanes were not determined to be the best option for Esplanade given the large number of crossing points with other streets and driveway accesses.
 A single direction lane on each side of the street was determined to be the safer option for this street context.